From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 Formality, politeness, and rank are still crucial in Korean society.
 As a result, specific nouns and verb endings show respect for the person you’re speaking with and the person you’re talking about.

-The language nuances significantly affect how the tone and mannerisms are perceived.
+The nuances of language significantly affect how tone and mannerisms are perceived.

-For example, similar words or phrases could differ in meaning and intention with just a change of inflection or syllable added or removed.
+For example, similar words or phrases can differ in meaning and intention by a change in inflection or by the addition or deletion of a syllable.

-The word for fun is “Chaemi (재미),” and the formal toned sentence for “This is fun” is “Chaemi isseoyo (재미 있어요).”
+The word for fun is “Chaemi (재미),” and the formal-toned sentence for “This is fun” is “Chaemi osseous (재미 있어요).”

 Yet, in an informal tone, we can say it as “Chaemi isseo (재미 있어)” in a neutral pitch.

-If the speaker drops the “yo (요)” and makes it more of a question in a rising pitch, they can view it as rude.
-And more like asking, “Does the situation seem funny?”.
+Suppose the speaker drops the “yo (요)” and makes it more of a question in a rising pitch; they can view it as rude.
+It would be more like asking, “Does the situation seem funny?”

 (i) Korean vocabulary

-Native Korean, Sino Korean, and other foreign loanwords are the three categories of Korean words.
-Plus, we know terms with historic Koreanic roots as native Korean words.
+The three categories of Korean words are native Korean, Sino-Korean, and other foreign loanwords.
+We also know terms with historic Koreanic roots as native Korean words.

 They used Chinese terms in Sino-Korean.
-Yet, surprisingly, 60 percent of current Koreans are of Sino-Korean ancestry.
+Surprisingly, 60 percent of Koreans today are of Sino-Korean ancestry.

 When reading a combined Hanja and Hangul script, it’s easy to distinguish which words are Native Korean and which are Sino-Korean.

-Besides, the Korean language contains many loanwords.
+Besides, Korean has many loanwords.
 However, most of them are now derived from English.

 Korean spelling is difficult to decipher.

-We often write morphophonemically words rather than phonetically.
+We often write morphophonemic words rather than phonetically.
 Still, a particular constituent is always visible, even if its accent varies when combined with other components.

 As a result, Hangul is the only alphabet with a clear link between a letter’s iconography and its sound as a feature writing system.